Metadata for Wallet Display

 • The wallet will load and scale this image for specific presentation, cropping it into a 1:1 square.

-• Images without proper filename extensions or of format other than PNG, JPG, or GIF format may be ignored.
+• Images without proper filename extensions or of format other than PNG, JPG, GIF, WEBP, SVG format may be ignored.

 • Note: A later expansion of the metadata standard may include the ability to specify more - such as different images for different sizes and usage, explicit mutability and aspect ratio, and verifiable hashes.
 We start with a simple single URL field standard for now, which the Radix Wallet will always intend to support, and will expand the standard (and its adoption in the Radix Wallet) from developer community feedback.